A 5-Minute Mindfulness Practice You Can Actually Repeat

 Five Minute Mindfulness At A Glance

-- A timer keeps the practice simple.
-UConn Health recommends setting a five-minute timer and focusing on breath and body sensations rather than trying to control thoughts in its 5-minute meditation handout source.
+• A timer keeps the practice simple.
+UConn Health recommends setting a five-minute timer and focusing on breath and body sensations rather than trying to control thoughts in its 5-minute meditation handout 5 Minute Meditation.Pdf.

 Quick Mindfulness Practice Setup

-Choose a place where you can be safe, steady, and uninterrupted for a few minutes.
-Closing your eyes is optional; soft open eyes are often better at work, on a bus seat, or anywhere you need to stay oriented.
+Choose a place where you can be safe, steady, and reasonably undisturbed for a few minutes.
+Closing your eyes is optional; soft open eyes often make more sense if you are near a stairwell, waiting outside a practice room, or pausing after a caregiver task and still need to stay oriented.

 It may feel awkward.